- Wilderness Discoverer

 Summary : Explore from Ketchikan to Sitka through isolated waterways and secret passages where bigger cruise ships can’t travel.
 You’ll have the opportunity to see wildlife and wilderness up close as you are surrounded by the majestic beauty of the remote Tongass National Forest.
 Glacier Bay National Park and Preserve and remote wilderness exploration are highlights of this adventure.
 Spend days cruising among massive icebergs, hiking into wildlife-rich forests; standing atop a glacier; kayaking, paddle boarding and riding a skiff along a dramatic fjord; learning about the Tlingit culture; and whale watching.
-In between exploring Alaska’s wilderness, enjoy life onboard by relaxing in the hot tub or sauna, socializing with friends in the lounge, or taking part in a yoga class.
+In between exploring Alaska’s wilderness, enjoy life onboard by relaxing in the hot tub or sauna, and socializing with friends in the lounge.

 Activities : Birding, Culture, Hiking, Kayaking, Snorkeling

 Welcome aboard!
 Meet your crew, get settled in, and keep watch for eagles as you cruise through the Tongass Narrows out of Ketchikan.

 Discover living history in Kasaan—one of the most authentic Haida villages in Alaska.
 Learn the importance of carving, gaze up at totem poles coloring the town, and hear their stories.
 Visit the longhouse and carvers' shed where the art of storytelling, carving and restoring totems is passed on.
 Along with its small fishing fleet, this rustic community continues to thrive on the outer reaches of the wild Alaska coastline.
 Explore the area on foot keeping an eye for eagles and sea birds.